 The company stagnated for a while, had a couple of changes in leadership (in and out of the family – not being sold like the other one), and eventually, I left them, too, although I had at least been preparing this change for several months.
 When that time came, I had built them a series of reference documents for tasks from the basic to the complex, and I taught a crash course for the successor they hired at the last moment, after cross-training as many of my colleagues as possible in the months prior.
 I kept my personal phone on their speed dial for a few weeks after my departure, and the company officers sent me with glowing letters of recommendation for my future roles.

 I moved to California for love, not for employment, so of course I still needed an income.
 While I’ve done some freelance work here and there, most of my income for most of my life has come from a traditional job, and I am very good at what I do.
-While I applied at several places in and around my new hometown, and even walked in cold at a few more to find out what was going on, eventually I registered with an agency in the area, and much as had happened more than twenty years ago, I got a call.
-The agency told me that this great company with which they’ve worked for years needed an experienced Executive Assistant who can handle a lot of things at once while working for at least five different people, maybe more.
+Though I applied at several places in and around my new hometown, and even walked in cold at a few more to find out what was going on, I had also registered with an agency or two in the area, and much as had happened more than twenty years ago, I soon got a call.
+The agency told me that this great company with which they’d worked for years needed an experienced Executive Assistant who can handle a lot of things at once while working for at least five different people, maybe more.
 I could not hide my smile on that phone call as I replied, “You’re in luck!”
 The recruiter laughed and asked me a few questions (she was not the same one who had completed my registration, so we were new to each other), and when she confirmed that I had in fact worked for five different executives at the same time, successfully and with glowing recommendations at my departure, she let her client company know that someone might just fit that bill perfectly.

 Sidebar: her exact words were, “They basically read me your résumé in their job description!”